What is the difference between Aims and Outcomes?

 Course Aims should not try to describe what students will be able to do by the end of the course – this is what the Course Learning Outcomes are for.
 Course Aims should be brief and concise, and provide students with an idea of what they can expect from the course.
 Good examples of Course Aims might be:

-- Encourage individual, creative approaches to all forms of graphic design
+- To encourage individual, creative approaches to all forms of graphic design

-- Develop a critical understanding of the historical and theoretical debates relevant to Fashion Design and its wider cultural context
+- To develop a critical understanding of the historical and theoretical debates relevant to Fashion Design and its wider cultural context

-- Increase students’ confidence in their artistic practice and their confidence to take risks
+- To increase students’ confidence in their artistic practice and their confidence to take risks

-- Develop an understanding of the architect in society and of the professional practice of architecture
+- To develop an understanding of the architect in society and of the professional practice of architecture

 Course Learning Outcomes

 Course Learning Outcomes are statements that describe the knowledge and aptitudes that students will have achieved and can reliably demonstrate upon successful completion of the course.
 Course Learning Outcomes should give students a clear idea of the knowledge and aptitudes that they are expected to develop during their course.

 UCA courses use three broad categories of Course Learning Outcomes